PurpurMC/Purpur/CONTRIBUTING.md

 ```java
 public final int getStuckArrows() { return this.bY(); } // Purpur - OBFHELPER
 ```
-Or it may be as complex as forwarding an entire method so that it can be overriden later:
+Or it may be as complex as forwarding an entire method so that it can be overridden later:
 ```java
 public boolean be() {
     // Purpur start - OBFHELPER